Copyright © 2018 Linutop SAS

 If selected, the default system screen saver will never start.

 If selected, the Kiosk will automatically start when the system boots.
+It also restart this application in case of a crash.

 If selected, a password will be prompted.
 This password will be asked to the user when he tries to exit the application.(ESC or CTRL+q or Double click on mouse weel in "Digital signage player" mode)